 Marion County and the Indianapolis metropolitan area have seen significant economic growth in the decade since the previous recession.
-The Indianapolis metropolitan statistical area saw a decrease in its year-over-year unemployment rate to 1.9%.
-The labor force decreased slightly, by 3,224, to 491,322.
-Population estimates for 2021 rank Marion County 1st in Indiana, with 971,102 residents.
-While not immune to the rising costs associated with the real estate market, a relatively low cost of living combined with an average home price of around \$231,000, make Indianapolis and Marion County an attractive option for both personal and corporate investment.
+The Indianapolis metropolitan statistical area saw an increase in its year-over-year unemployment rate to 3.2%.
+The labor force increased by 18,151 residents, to 509,473.
+Population estimates for 2022 rank Marion County 1st in Indiana, with 969,466 residents.
+While not immune to the rising costs associated with the real estate market, a relatively low cost of living combined with an average home price of around \$240,000, make Indianapolis and Marion County an attractive option for both personal and corporate investment.

-Nationally, the unemployment rate also decreased over the year, down to 3.9% at the end of 2021.
+Nationally, the average annual unemployment rate decreased slightly over the year, down to 3.6% at the end of 2022.
 The federal fuel tax rate remained unchanged at 18.4 cents per gallon of gasoline.
 Uncertainty relating to the nation's pandemic recovery and rising inflation continues to have political and policy implications, the effects of which have the potential to be felt at the local level.
-In 2021, the Federal government continued to allocate formula-based funding to transit, as well as offer opportunities to apply for competitive grants which can be used for innovative projects that deliver exceptional transportation benefits.
+In 2022, the Federal government continued to allocate formula-based funding to transit, as well as offer opportunities to apply for competitive grants which can be used for innovative projects that deliver exceptional transportation benefits.

 For Indiana, property tax reform legislation was enacted and reinforced via a constitutional amendment for property tax caps and periodic revaluation of property values.
-The impact of these caps, known as the "circuit breaker," resulted in a reduction of property tax collections of approximately \$6.3 million in 2021.
+The impact of these caps, known as the "circuit breaker," resulted in a reduction of property tax collections of approximately \$6 million in 2022.
 These caps have placed considerable strain on all levels of local government to reduce costs and become more efficient.